 The wood weighs around 675 kgs per cubic meter (42 lbs per cubic ft), has straight-grained creamy-yellow heartwood and is moderately resistant to rot and decay, with an in- and above-ground life expectancy rated at seven to fifteen years.
 However, it is not readily available as a sawn timber, due to the tree's relative scarcity and the logs being mostly of a small diameter.

 The diversifolia part of the botanical name refers to the different leaf shapes that form at different stages of the tree's life.

 New plants are usually started from seed, which lose their viability quickly and are best extracted from the nuts of freshly harvested fruit.
-Sown in containers with a free-draining potting mix, most start to germinate within two weeks, after which the seedlings need tending in a nursery for nine to twelve months, or until they are 50 to 90 cm (23 to 35 in) tall.
+Sown in containers with a free-draining potting mix, most start to germinate within two weeks.
+After which, they need tending in a nursery for nine to twelve months, or until they are 50 to 90 cm (23 to 35 in) tall.

 Seedlings after planting out are highly susceptible to sun scorch and moisture stress, so need shading, water and mulch until they become established.

-Performs best on deep, rich, free-draining clay and loam soils of a moderately acid to moderately alkaline nature, generally with pH of 5.0 to 8.0 and on sites with full to partial sun expose.
+Performs best on deep, rich, free-draining clay and loam soils of a moderately acid to moderately alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full to partial sun expose.

 Atherton Oak is slowing-growing and starts to flower and fruit only when about seven to eight years old.

 The fruit are relatively large and not easily dispersed, except by terrestrial or tree-dwelling animals.
-It is recorded as naturalised in non-native areas of Australia, probably as a result of human introduction and cultivation, but there does not appear to be any record of it anywhere as a weed.
+It is recorded as naturalised in non-native areas of Australia, probably as a result of human introduction and cultivation.
+There does not appear to be any record of it anywhere as a weed.

 Barwick, M., et al. 2004, Tropical & subtropical trees : a worldwide encyclopaedic guide, Thames and Hudson, London